 Seinfeld Is Unfunny: Hearing people recite their favorite sketches for the 16,047th time can be aggravating, to say the least - especially since the creator's aim was to make a show that is completely unpredictable.

 Their "Spanish Inquisition" sketch has become such a classic that it's now easy to forget what made it so funny the first time it showed up: it was (hence their catchphrase) completely unexpected, with the Inquisition barging into an unrelated sketch without warning.
 Needless to say, watching it in a YouTube video titled "The Spanish Inquisition" spoils the joke just a bit.
+One wonders why the people uploading such videos don't retitle them, "Trouble at t'Mill", and "Pictures of Uncle Ted" to avoid this.

 John Cleese remembers performing the "Dead Parrot Sketch" live, and, as a laugh, Michael Palin changed the script in order to try to get Cleese to start Corpsing.
 He succeeded (rather than, when asked if a slug can talk, answering "not really", he said "well, it mutters a bit"), and Cleese laughed so hard he forgot where they were.
 He asked the audience, all of whom shouted the next lines back at him, making him think "what's the point?"